Here’s how to use the divide and conquer strategy:

-Understand the Divide and Conquer Strategy
+How Does the Divide and Conquer Strategy Help Us?

 At some point in your life, you’ve probably heard someone offer advice by recommending a divide and conquer approach.

 Julius Caesar, Machiavelli, Napoleon, King Louis XI of France, and the British Empire all used a divide and conquer strategy.

 Today, it’s also the foundation of a useful algorithm that helps solve the most complex engineering and computer problems, an effective marketing strategy, and a helpful sales tool.

 In this article, you’ll learn what the divide and conquer technique is and how it gets applied to computer science, politics, business, and many other fields.

-To begin to understand this approach, you need to know the definition of divide and conquer strategy.
+To begin to understand this approach, you need to know the definition of the divide and conquer strategy.

 Basically, the divide and conquer strategy means breaking down a larger problem, task, or population into smaller, more manageable pieces.

-Though initially conceived as a way to expand empires and control foreign governments, divide and conquer strategy now applies to many areas of life.
+Though initially conceived as a way to expand empires and control foreign governments, the divide and conquer strategy now applies to many areas of life.

-What’s the History of this Strategy?
+What Is the History of the Divide and Conquer Strategy?

 The divide and conquer strategy comes from the Latin phrase “divide et impera.”

 It dates back to Philip II of Macedon, who used it to describe his method of rule from 359 to 336 BC when he reigned over the kingdom of Macedon.

 In addition to Philip II of Macedon, many rulers throughout history have adopted this approach.

-What is the Divide and Conquer Algorithm?
+What Is the Divide and Conquer Algorithm?

 It involves understanding a problem, separating it into subproblems, and combining the solutions to solve the larger problem.